canarytrace/documentation/docs/glossary/webperf.md

 :::

+#### Website Performance Metrics: From Navigation Start to Fully Interactive

+- **Navigation Start:** This marks the point at which the user or client initiates the navigation process.
+It's the beginning of the performance timeline.

+- **Redirect Time:** The duration it takes for any HTTP redirects to happen - if any.
+Redirection can affect the loading speed of a webpage.

+- **App Cache:** This refers to the time spent retrieving the webpage's files from the cache if they're stored there.
+Cached resources can load more quickly.

+- **DNS Lookup:** The duration it takes to perform the DNS lookup.
+During this process, the browser translates the domain name to an IP address.

+- **TCP Connection:** This refers to the time taken for the TCP handshake, which establishes the network connection between the user's browser and the server.

+- **SSL Handshake:** If applicable, this is the time it takes to perform an SSL handshake, which establishes a secure connection if the website uses HTTPS.

+- **Time to First Byte (TTFB):** This measures the time from the user or client making an HTTP request to the first byte of the page being received by the client's browser.

+- **Server Response Time:** This is the time taken by the server to respond to the browser's request.
+It starts with the request sent by the browser and ends with the response start from the server.

+- **First Paint (FP) / First Contentful Paint (FCP):** This marks the time when the browser first renders any content from the DOM such as text, images, or SVG elements.

+- **DOM Loading:** This point occurs when the browser has finished parsing all of the HTML and the Document Object Model (DOM) construction is complete.

+- **DOM Interactive:** This marks the point at which the DOM is fully constructed, but still loading sub-resources like images, CSS, etc.

+- **JavaScript Parse and Compile Time:** This measures the time the browser spends parsing and compiling JavaScript code.
+High JS parse/compile times can slow down your site.

+- **DOM Complete:** This is the moment when the webpage and all its subresources are completely loaded.

+- **Largest Contentful Paint (LCP):** This is the time it takes for the largest content element in the viewport to become visible.
+It could be an image, block of text, or other block-level element.

+- **Time to First Interactive (TTFI):** This is the time when the page becomes capable of responding to user input in a meaningful yet potentially unstable way.

+- **Time to Consistently Interactive (TTCI):** This is the point when the page can consistently respond to user input without any noticeable delay.

+- **Max Potential First Input Delay (Max Potential FID):** This estimates the maximum duration a user might experience before the page responds to user input.

+- **Time to Interactive (TTI):** This measures the time from navigation start to the point where the page is fully interactive and can respond reliably to all user input.

+- **Total Blocking Time (TBT):** This measures the total time that the main thread was blocked, preventing it from responding to user input.

+- **First Input Delay (FID):** This is the time from when a user first interacts with a page to the time when the browser is able to respond to that interaction.

+This sequence of events might vary depending on the size of your files, the order they're loaded in, the capabilities of the device viewing the page, network conditions, and more.
+Always follow the current recommendations and best practices concerning web performance metrics.

 ## Core Web Vitals

 Core Web Vitals are the subset of Web Vitals that apply to all web pages, should be measured by all site owners, and will be surfaced across all Google tools.
 Each of the Core Web Vitals represents a distinct facet of the user experience, is measurable in the field, and reflects the real-world experience of a critical user-centric outcome.